kapatheus/magento2-centos7/README.md

 With features like Engaging Shopping Experiences, Flexible Modular Architecture and Enterprise-grade Scalability and Performance Magento is a platform of choice for most online merchants.

-In this tutorial, we will show you how to install Magento 2 on an Ubuntu 18.04 VPS with MySQL, PHP-FPM 7.2, Varnish as a full page cache, Nginx as SSL termination and Redis for session storage and page caching.
+In this tutorial, I will show you how to install Magento 2 on an Ubuntu 18.04 VPS with MySQL, PHP-FPM 7.2, Varnish as a full page cache, Nginx as SSL termination and Redis for session storage and page caching.

 ## Update the system packages and install the unzip utility
 ```bash